Use Lucent Sky AVM with Azure Pipelines

 Download the remediated source code and create a pull request in Azure Pipelines

-1. Open the .yaml file of the Azure Pipeline, and locate an appropriate location to work with the remediated source code, such as after the pipeline failed security policy evaluation.
+1. Open the .yml file of the Azure Pipeline, and locate an appropriate location to work with the remediated source code, such as after the pipeline failed security policy evaluation.

 - task: PowerShell@2